Rookie0x80/docx-mcp/README.md

 ### Example Language Model Usage

-Language models can call these tools with JSON parameters:
+Language models can call these tools with JSON parameters. **No pre-loading required** - each tool call is independent:

 ```json
 {